uoyniXnaH/AXL-SKILL/README.md

 To calculate length of nets in a match group with pins/vias/strips compensation.
 The outcome is static and it should be updated manually.
 (So far Cadence SKILL does not support dynamic triggers/events, except for certain operations.)

 ## same_via
 To highlight same type vias.
-This skill is out-of-date since allegro supports such function initially.
+This skill program is out-of-date since allegro supports such function initially.

 ## setGrid
 To modify grid settings.
 Both Etch and Non-etch grids will be modified.
 Note that this program is non-interactive, which means you can execute it freely during an interactive command.